About the fires

 Australia has brush fires every year.
 Like California, Australia has a rainier season where underbrush can grow quickly.
 Also like California, Australia has a drier season where the underbrush dies and dries, making it perfect fire-starting material.

-Fires have hit every Australian state.
-A map of the fire zones show they virtually ring the country, except for a small area in the country’s northwest.
+Fires hit every Australian state.
+They virtually ringed the country, except for a small area in the country’s northwest.

 Hardest-hit areas included the states of New South Wales and Victoria – home to Sydney and Melbourne, respectively.

 The fires had severe collateral impacts as well.
 Air quality was a major concern in Australia’s largest cities – Melbourne, Sydney, and the capital, Canberra.

 In addition, habitat was destroyed that provided food and shelter for many of the country’s unique plant and animal species.

 While Australian cities show no effects from the wildfires, things are different out in the bush.